 Whatcom Peak reflected in Tapto Lake, North Cascades National Park #61497 Purchase

 I made this photo last August during a six day backpacking trip to Whatcom Pass and Tapto Lakes.
 It’s a magical place that for various reasons took me over 20 years to return to.
 North Cascades National Park is a rarity in the National Park System.
-Over 90 % of the park is designated wilderness, with only one short gravel road intruding on it’s borders.
-Most of it’s magnificent rugged beauty can be seen only via hiking its many trails.
+Over 90 % of the park is designated wilderness, with only one short gravel road intruding on its borders.
+Most of its magnificent rugged beauty can be seen only by hiking its many trails.
 Even then, some of the best views are off-trail, requiring mountaineering experience.

 Whatcom Pass is an exception.
 You can visit this scene after trail hiking around 18 miles, over one pass, down into a deep valley, up another pass, and then straight up a rough climbers route.
 This trip can be made in three days by strong hikers with light packs, but I recommend a more leisurely 5-6 days.
 Plan a day or two of just sitting around taking in the views.
 You never know when you’ll get a chance to come back!